 I read this week that the 1 millionth refugee left Syria for Lebanon.
 And while news organizations claimed different people as the exact 1 millionth – young mother Bushra and her two children, or 18 year old student Yahya who came with his mother and two sisters – in a way that illustrates that there are in fact, 1 million stories of people who just walked away from their homes not knowing what would happen next.

-For a few more kid-friendly photos of Syria, go to our Pinterest page Syria for Kids.
+For a few more kid-friendly photos of bright side of Syria, go to our Pinterest page Syria for Kids.

-If you want to help, the UNHCR (United Nations High Commissioner for Refugees safeguards the rights and well-being of refugees worldwide (unhcr.org).
+If you want to help, the UNHCR (United Nations High Commissioner for Refugees safeguards the rights and well-being of refugees worldwide.